-The tool asks for a name for your design system, which is used for things like the visible page title, and a folder name for the website project.
+The tool asks for the name of your design system, which is used for things like the visible page title, and a folder name for the website project.

 The initialization script should take about a minute to finish.
 Once done, you should have the website project in your current working directory.
 The project uses Git for version control.

-See Development Build to learn how to run Design System Publisher locally.
+See Development Server to learn how to run Design System Publisher locally.

 See Production Setup to learn how to run prepare the documentation website for production deployment/hosting.